Sheep and Goat Judgment — What’s It All About?

 It’s important to point this out because people have been known to remove the Sheep and Goat Judgment from its context and misapply it to a wholly different judgment, which naturally results in false doctrine.

 It’s also important to point out that Jesus’ elaboration on the Sheep and Goat Judgment is not a parable.
-I point this out because some ministers say it’s a parable, a symbolic story, on the grounds that Christ’s other two teachings from Matthew 25 are parables — The Parable of the Ten Virgins and The Parable of the Bags of Gold.
+I stress this because some ministers say it’s a parable, a symbolic story, on the grounds that Christ’s other two teachings from Matthew 25 are parables — The Parable of the Ten Virgins and The Parable of the Bags of Gold.
 While this is true it doesn’t make his commentary on the Sheep and Goat Judgment a parable.
 Rather, it’s a prophetic teaching.
 This can be seen in Jesus’ opening words: “When the Son of Man comes in his glory, and all the angels with him, he will sit on his glorious throne.
 All the nations will be gathered before him, and he will separate the people one from another as a shepherd separates the sheep from the goats.”
 You see?
-This is a prophecy of a future event that will take place when Christ returns to the earth and judges survivors of the Tribulation from all nations.
+This is a prophecy of a future event that will take place when Christ returns to the Earth and judges survivors of the Great Tribulation from all nations.
 Remember, Jesus is “the prophet” whom the Israelites were expecting since the time of Moses (Deuteronomy 18:15).

 I should add that the Lord will judge the people at the Sheep and Goat Judgment as individuals, one nation at a time.
 I say this because each person is responsible for his or her own sin or obedience (see Ezekiel 18).

 Proof that the Sheep and Goat Judgment Applies to Living Unbelievers at the End of the Tribulation, Not Believers